blackferncreations/germankeycut/intellectual-context.md

 The manuscript is not a long-form sales document for GermanKeyCut.

-Their relationship is narrower.
+The relationship is narrower:

-The manuscript develops ideas that can inform the GermanKeyCut system.
+**the manuscript develops the broader intellectual model**

+while

-GermanKeyCut operationalizes only those parts that are relevant to structural positioning and current market work.
+**GermanKeyCut operationalizes selected parts of that thinking where they are relevant to structural positioning.**

-This means that a concept can appear in the manuscript without becoming:
+A concept appearing in the manuscript should therefore not automatically be interpreted as:

 * a GermanKeyCut service
 * a commercial commitment